-But living as Christians in the world around us is not optional.
+But cultural engagement as Christians in the world around us is not optional.
 Christ commands us to be both salt and light (Matt.
-5:15)--meaning we are to live out our faith within our broader culture.
-But at the same time, we should never adopt beliefs and behavior against our Christian beliefs.
+5:15)–meaning we are to live out our faith within our broader culture.

+We should avoid adopting beliefs and behavior against our Christian beliefs.
 If we want to impact this world for Christ, we should be “in” but not “of” the world around us.
-That means we should participate in our surrounding society and not hide from it.
+That means we should join in our surrounding society and not hide from it.

+III.
 What is Cultural Engagement?

-So, what is cultural engagement?
-For our purposes, a brief definition is “giving, creating, and speaking to influence the world around us for God’s glory and humankind’s good.”
+It is “giving, creating, and speaking to influence the world around us for God’s glory and humankind’s good.”

 - Volunteer at the local animal shelter